Tips for giving self-managed superannuation fund advice

 You will need to use your professional judgement when recommending an SMSF to a client.
 This will include considering your client’s relevant circumstances and explaining the implications of your SMSF advice recommendations.

 SMSFs are suitable for some, but not all, clients.
 Setting up an SMSF is a significant step and may have serious consequences for your client, their retirement savings and their insurance cover.
-Some factors that should be considered by you when giving SMSF advice are outlined below.
+Some factors that you should consider when giving SMSF advice are outlined under Is an SMSF suitable for your client?
 This is not an exhaustive list.

 What types of professional advice are appropriate?